-8.5 Please make sure that your portable toilet is emptied in one of the elsan points provided within the campsite and not in the public toilets.
-Do not under any circumstances rinse toilets at drinking water points.
+8.5 Please make sure that your portable toilet is emptied in one of the elsan disposal points provided within the campsite and not in the public toilets.
+Do not under any circumstances rinse your toilet at drinking water points.

 8.6 All ‘gazebo’ type structures must be adequately secured to the ground.

 9 Camping Regulations (Public and Pilots Camping Only)